Police: Four bodies found in NY may be work of MS-13

 (CNN)Police on Long Island, New York, have discovered the bodies of four young people authorities suspect may have been killed by members of the international MS-13 gang, officials said Thursday.

 Authorities believe the four males, ranging from ages 16 to 20, were killed several days ago in a park in Central Islip, a working-class community about 47 miles east of New York City.
-Suffolk County Police found the bodies late Wednesday.
+Suffolk County Police found the bodies late Wednesday in a wooded area.
 It wasn't immediately clear what led them to the park.

 The victims "suffered from significant trauma throughout their body with a sharp or edged instrument," county Police Commissioner Timothy Sini said.